echoi/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Eunseo Choi is an associate professor of computational geodynamics at Center for Earthquake Research and Information (CERI) of The University of Memphis, Memphis, Tennessee, US.
+His research interests include long-term deformations in continental and oceanic lithosphere, seismotectonics, coupling of tectonic and surface processes and high-performance computing.
+He leads CERI's Geodynamics Research Group collaborating with colleagues in seismology and geology.